ChatSecure/ChatSecure-Push-Android/README.md

                  error -> // an error occurred);
 ```

-3. Obtain a GCM token to register a pushable device with ChatSecure Push
+## 3. Use a GCM token to register a pushable device with ChatSecure Push

 ```java
 // Retrieve your GCM token as requiredGcmToken